fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 Then we have to interpretation of these best practices.
 How do we know who among us has the right idea of what DRY means?
-If you ask a room of developers
+If you ask a room of developers to define this practice, most of them will be able to give some general deffinition.
+However, if we start going in to the nitty gritty details, usually they start having different ideas about how to implement this practice in code.
+Let alone when the adherance to this practice becomes a code smell instead of a best practice.

 ## How To Prevent Bugs In Software Development?
 ## Do Developers Test In Iterations?
 ## Can Automated Testing Replace Code Reviews?